Keep Santa Fe Multicultural was created by a group of community members who are working to keep the Multicultural mural in place at the Railyard.

 Dr. Alicia Inez Guzman is originally from Truchas, New Mexico, and currently lives and works in Santa Fe where she is a writer, editor, and curator.
 Her writing focuses on indigenous and mestizo art practices and histories of land use in the Southwest.
 Alicia has a BAFA in art history from the University of New Mexico and an MA and PhD in visual and cultural studies from the University of Rochester.

-Carrie Wood (Navajo) lives in Santa Fe, NM with her two kids and husband where she works as a software engineer.
-She has a BS in Engineering Management and an MS in Systems Engineering.
+Carrie Wood (Navajo) lives in Santa Fe, NM with her kids and husband where she works as a software engineer.
 She volunteers with and is involved in a variety of organizations in the community, including, STEM Santa Fe, Santa Fe Indigenous Center, Three Sisters Collective, SWAIA, and the PTC at her son’s school.

 The Keep Santa Fe Multicultural image was created by artist Eric J. Garcia.